airalab/robonomics-wiki/docs/wschool2021-build-dapp-interface.md

 </details>

 What to pay attention on here: we pass prop `log` as array.
-I assume that this multidimensional array will contain arrays of log entries, every entry has title (I made date) and content.
+I assume that this multidimensional array will contain log entries, every entry has title (I wrote there date for all logs in dapp) and content.
 We need to reformat arrays in components **Datalog.vue** and **Launch.vue**.

+Now edit **Datalog.vue**.
 Find method, where we get log:
 ```JS
 async read() {
   this.log = (await this.api.query.datalog.datalog(this.account)).toArray();
 }
 ```

 Now we have to format data in **Datalog.vue**, and pass ready log array for **DatalogSection.vue**.
-So lets map log array:
+So let's map log array:
 ```JS
 async read() {
   this.log = (await this.api.query.datalog.datalog(this.account)).toArray().map((item) => {